About Joy Jordan

 I’d read about meditation but wasn’t practicing.
 My middle-of-the-night panic attacks rocked me to the core.
 They got me to commit to meditation daily.

 More importantly, I trusted my capacity to watch the storm and love myself through it.
-This is a life-long journey I’m on.
 Anxiety arises and rather than pushing it away, I breathe with it.
 It’s not pleasant yet it’s also okay.

 Enoughness

-For much of my adult life, my focus was external.
-I looked externally for signs I was enough and okay.
-I worked long hours, said “yes” to any request, did backflips to ensure people liked me, hosted parties, and ran marathons.
+For much of my adult life, I looked externally for signs I was enough and okay.
+I worked long hours, said yes to any request, did backflips to ensure people liked me, hosted parties, and ran marathons.

-While working with my intense fear, I felt the vulnerability underneath: Am I enough?
+Underneath the fear was vulnerability: Am I enough?
 Am I lovable?

-Meditation helped me sit with these feelings.
-And it helped me find enoughness inside me.
+Meditation helped me sit with these feelings and find internal calm.
 My okayness didn’t come from my actions and accomplishments.
 It came from my being.

-I still fall into the “not enough” habit but I recognize it sooner; I change the course sooner.
-Self-compassion is a big part of this healing.
-Giving myself grace and beginning again.
+I still fall into the “not enough” habit but I recognize it sooner and make changes.
+Self-compassion is a big part of this healing—giving myself grace and beginning again.

 Career change

-Yet there were many parts of my job that were exhausting.
+Yet many parts of my job were exhausting.
 (This relates to my previous point about enoughness.
-I was giving an unsustainable 200% to my work.)
+I gave an unsustainable 200% to my work.)

-Again, my mindfulness practice buoyed me.
-I focused on what was most important (students!), cut my hours, said “no” more, cultivated my non-work life, and tried new ideas in the classroom.
+My mindfulness practice supported me: I focused on my students, set boundaries, and cultivated my non-work life.
 Even with these positive changes, I grew more exhausted each year.

-Ultimately, I decided to resign my tenured position.
+Ultimately, I resigned my tenured position.
 I love teaching but I was done teaching stats.
-I love Lawrence but I was done with the academic mantra of “do more, publish more, accomplish more.”
+I love Lawrence but I was done with the academic grind of do more, publish more, accomplish more.

-Now I get to teach meditation and mindfulness (and make them accessible to folks who think they can't meditate!).
+Now I get to make mindfulness accessible to people who think they can’t meditate—I help people come home to themselves.
 My heart is again happy.

 My approach

-Yet I also know y’all are busy.
+I know y’all are busy.
 You’re trying to find peace amid all the doings of the day.
 You don’t have time to sit in meditation for 20 minutes.

-That’s why I developed small yet powerful practices.
+That’s why I’ve developed small yet powerful practices.
 These are low-commitment but high-impact tools that are quick to master.
-With my guidance, mindfulness goes from something you wish you did regularly to a well-formed habit integrated into your life.
+With my guidance, mindfulness becomes a habit integrated into your daily life.

 My offerings include a variety of experiences: one on one, group, virtual, in-person, and asynchronous.
-And a variety of mediums: teaching, guided meditation, reflective writing, photographs, and poetry.
+And a variety of mediums: teaching, guided meditation, and reflective writing.

 Joy is supportive, loving, and authentic—willing to share her own struggles and soft spots.
 She risked everything, stopped doing what she once valued, and began a new career she believes in even more.
 Joy truly wants to help others and she meets us wherever we are in our journey.